mconwa02/dsf-may-day-2024/README.md

 ### Setting up Pre-commit Hooks and Linting

-We use `pre-commit` to enforce code quality standards.
+Use `pre-commit` to enforce code quality standards.
 Additionally, use `ruff` for linting.
 Both packages are in the `pyproject.toml` file for install.